Plow Down Clover 6 Acre Bag

 Plow Down Clover Planting Instructions

 1. Plow-Down Clover is best planted in early Spring to allow a longer growing time before it is plowed under.
-It can also be frost seeded if the ground is bare and once the majority of the ground is snow free. *The longer PDC is allowed to grow, the more nitrogen for your soil.
+Plow Down Clover can be frost seeded if the ground is bare but since it is primarily annual clovers it is best if planted in a more traditional manner in the Spring. *The longer PDC is allowed to grow, the more nitrogen for your soil.

 2. Till the soil with a plow, disk, or similar equipment to prepare a good seed bed to ensure good seed to soil contact.
 New fields that contain a lot of grass may need an application of RoundUp prior to tilling in order to keep the grasses from taking over your plot.